mayone23/Hand-on-Neural-Network-and-Convolutional-Neural-Network/README.md

-	Convolutional-Neural-Network
+	Hand on Neural-Network
-	Scratch coding for those who are new to CNN like me.. :)
+	Scratch coding for those who are new to Neural Network like me.. :)
-	This repo includes the basic code to use python with tensorflow/keras for CNN implementation.
+	This repo includes the basic code to use python with tensorflow/keras for Neural Network implementation.